dachrillz/beautiful-jekyll/_posts/2018-03-06-constructing-the-natural-numbers.md

 2. Symmetry: if $x = y$ then $y = x$
 3. Transitivity: if $x = y$ and $y = z$ then $x = z$
 4. Equality has to be closed under the set.
 That is if $x\in S$ and $x=y$ then $y\in S$

+Lastly we need a simple notion of a map called S. That is some construction that takes an input $x$ and outputs something $y$.

+Armed with these basic tools we have basically everything we need to construct the natural numbers.

+#Explaining the axioms:
+Now I will step through the axioms one by one and explain how they actually bring about the natural numbers.

+#$Zero is a number$:
+This axiom simply states that there exists an element in the set $\mathbb{N}$ that is a number.
+It may seem circular to call this element zero, as zero is a very "natural numbers" concept.
+We would like to avoid the natural numbers when we construct natural numbers, as we don't want circular logic.
+However the name zero is simply what we call it.
+In one of the [videos](https://www.youtube.com/watch?v=3gBoP8jZ1Is&t=151s) that I refer to they called the zero element "zelda" in order to make the distinction clearer.
+We don't have anything that resembles the natural numbers yet, simply a set with an element that we happen to call zero.

+#$a = 5$